Analysis | How Onetime Crypto Titan Do Kwon Became a Fugitive

 4. What is Kwon’s defense?

 Kwon’s Terraform Labs rejected the South Korean charges, saying the case against him had become “highly politicized.”
 The company’s spokesperson said in a statement that prosecutors were acting unfairly and that there was no reasonable basis for accusing Kwon of breaching the nation’s Capital Markets Act because Luna doesn’t qualify as a security under that rubric.
 Whether Luna is subject to securities law is a key issue in the case and echoes a wider question officials globally are asking about the status of digital tokens.
 The firm denied Kwon was on the run and said he was in contact via lawyers with the agencies that had asked to speak with him.
-Kwon and Terraform Labs have yet to comment on the SEC lawsuit.
-The company didn’t respond to a request for comment about the Singapore police probe.
+Kwon and Terraform Labs have yet to comment on the SEC lawsuit, Singapore police probe or US fraud charge.

 5. What are the wider implications for crypto?